-There are certain elements that must be present when it comes to being able to file a claim against Uber themselves.
+There are certain elements that must be present to file a claim against Uber.
 For example, if you were injured in an accident and the Uber driver was not available to accept riders and therefore using their vehicle for personal use, you could file a claim with their insurance company or sue for damages, if you qualify.
 If you were injured in an accident and the Uber driver was logged on but without passengers, you may be able to pursue a claim with Uber depending on the severity of your injuries and the driver’s personal liability coverage.

 What if I’m an Out-of-State Visitor?